tomaae/WooferBot/README.md

   - Create custom timers
   - Create custom commands
     - Execute scripts or hotkeys to interact with other software
+  - Watch files for changes, use file content for notifications
   - Create custom greeting for individual viewers
   - Create custom sub notification for different sub lengths, ranges and tiers
   - Create custom bit notification for different bit amounts or ranges